 Straight par 4 from a tee slightly below a fairway.
 The main difficulty here for the club golfer is distance.
 A large green with many subtle undulations awaits the 2nd shot.
-There are not green size hazards apart from severe fallaway on both sides and at the rear.
+There are no green side hazards apart from severe fallaway on both sides and at the rear.
 Knock it close of the threat of three or more putts is very real.

-A brutal par 3 unto a southerly wind, this hole never plays easy.
-A small two tier green with bunkers left and right front, and fallaway read demands well struck shots if a three is to be made here.
+A brutal par 3 into a southerly wind, this hole never plays easy.
+A small two tier green with bunkers left and right front, and fallaway really demands well struck shots if a three is to be made here.

 A substantial green protected by two bunkers in front will welcome a well struck shot and setup a potential birdie.
 Although large, the green is flat and holds little fear for good putters.

 A small green with subtle slope and bunkers left and right demands a shot on the green or just short.
 Miss left, right or long and you will have to work hard to get up and down.

 Proudly Sponsored By Sportscoast Trophies & Embroidery

 Out of bounds awaits a slice and in the landing zone the fairway slopes towards the boundary.
 A short second to a small sloping green with three bunkers should set up a par but be careful of downhill or side hill putts.
 This slope is more severe than it seems.